 Understanding these patterns is valuable for both education and societal design.
-For example, with puberty, teenagers' body clocks shift backward, turning them into owls.
+For example, with puberty, teenagers' body-clocks shift backwards, turning them into owls.
 This means that morning learning is less efficacious.
 Furthermore, forcing them to wake up before they have had sufficient spindle and REM sleep to digest the previous day's learning is not productive.
 Studies in the United States have shown that delaying school start times for teenagers has a significant effect on road crashes for this cohort (in one study, the reduction was 70%) (Walker, 2017).

-Social, cultural, and job transitions
+Social, cultural and job transitions

 - i.
 Early childhood.
 Infants and young children are voracious independent learners.
-They lear n to walk and talk, extremely complex skills, with focus and determination, virtually by th emselves.
-At birth, they are dependent on their caregivers for the essentials of life.
-Exte nded families, social groups, and pre-school extend the child's experience and gradually a cclimatize the child to the outside world and prepare her or him for school. - ii.
+They lear n to walk and talk, extremely complex skills, with focus and determination, virtually by the mselves.
+At birth they are totally dependent on their care-givers for the essentials of life.
+Extended families, social groups and pre-school extend the child's experience and graduall y acclimatize the child to the outside world and prepare her or him for school. - ii.
 Primary school.
-The primary school typically represents a major environmental change.
-W hile some children are ready and thrive with the move, for others it is stressful and unpleas ant.
-The change is made based on societal rules, with less regard to the individual child's l evels of maturation in sensory-motor, cognitive, emotional, and social skills. - iii.
+Primary school typically represents a major environmental change.
+While some children are ready and thrive with the move, for others it is stressful and unpleasant.
+The change is made on the basis of societal rules, with less regard to the individual child's levels of maturation in sensory-motor, cognitive, emotional and social skills. - iii.
 Secondary school.
-The secondary school represents another important transition.
-Again, if children are not ready for the transition, they will not thrive. - iv.
+Secondary school represents another important transition.
+Again, if chil dren are not ready for the transition, they will not thrive. - iv.
 Pair bonding and marriage.
 With puberty comes increasing interest in mating activities.
-If good emotional and social skills have not been established by this age, then individuals are more likely to accede to escalating inappropriate behavior leading to domestic abuse.
-Dom estic abuse is often intergenerational, and education about what constitutes acceptable beh avior and how to maintain safety before pair bonding commences is optimal. - v.
+If good emotional and social skills have not been established by this age, then individuals are more likely to accede to escalating inappropriate behaviour leading to domestic abuse.
+Do mestic abuse is often intergenerational, and education about what constitutes acceptable behaviour and how to maintain safety before pair bonding commences is optimal. - v.
 Post-secondary education.
-The transition from school to trade and university education rep resents another major shift, requiring different competencies.
-Often students will also leav e home at this point.
+The transition from school to trade and university education represents another major shift, requiring different competencies.
+Often students will also leave home at this point.
 They face greater freedoms as well as responsibilities. - vi.
 First job.
-The transition to the initial workplace requires individuals to develop job-specifi c technical and social skills.
-Even issues such as neatness and punctuality may need to be i mproved.
+The transition to the initial workplace requires individuals to develop job-specific technical and social skills.
+Even issues such as neatness and punctuality may need to be improved.
 Students transitioning to the workplace also suddenly have significantly greater income, and sound money-management and savings skills need to be established. - vii.
 Parenthood.
 The birth of children creates significant stresses as well as the need for critical parenting skills.
 State interventions during this period, to ensure adequate skills and support, may be necessary to break cycles of intergenerational disadvantage. - viii.
 Job changes.
-The days when an individual started a post-schooling job and held the same j ob till retirement, are long over.
+The days when an individual started a post-schooling job, and held the same job till retirement, are long over.
 Transitions between jobs are now a fact of life.
 Furthermore, as vocations radically change or disappear, transitions are often between jobs that require very different skill-sets.
-Furthermore, where the transition is involuntary, the i ndividual may need motivational skills to make a successful transition.
-Two important poi nts regarding (workplace) transitions made by Bridges (2009) are :(1) The change in envir onment is typically rapid, while the learning of the skills necessary for the new environme nt takes time; (2) Individuals may often have negative emotions about change, and they ty pically need to go through several stages to achieve the strong positive motivation that rea dies them to thrive in the new environment.
+Furthermore, where the transition is involuntary, the individual may need motivational skills to make a successful transition.
+Two important points regarding (workplace) transitions made by Bridges (2009) are :(1) The change in environment is typically rapid, while the learning of the skills necessary for the new environment takes time; (2) Individuals may often have negative emotions about change, a nd they typically need to go through several stages to achieve the strong positive motivation that readies them to thrive in the new environment.